openedx/edx-documentation/en_us/shared/student_progress/checking_student_progress.rst

   :ref:`learners:SFD On Demand Certificates`.

 .. note::
-  If your course offers on-demand certificates, we encourage you to include this information on your course About page, on the **Home** page, and in communication with your learners.
+  If your course offers on-demand certificates, we encourage you to include this information on your course About page, in updates on the **Course** page, and in email and discussion post communications with your learners.

 .. _Allow Learners to Request Certificates: